Figma tutorial: a first app

 3. Add another frame

-Add another frame (an 'iPhone 8').
+Add another frame (an 'iPhone 13 & 14').
 You can do this in two ways: a) copy the entire frame and remove the background, or b) add a new frame, add the title and a copy of the hamburger-icon (select it from the first screen and duplicate it using Ctrl-D, drag the copy to the second screen).
-Method b) in detail:
+This results in:

 Now select the Button and use Ctrl-D to duplicate it and drag it to the second screen:

 Notice there is now a copy of the component in the second screen.
-Now select the master of the Button component (indicated by a ) and give the rectangle inside that a stroke of 2 pixels:
+Now select the master of the Button component (indicated by a ) and give the rectangle inside that a stroke of 2:

 Notice the copy of the component also changes.
 Double click the button in the second screen twice and change its text to 'Back':